 However, M1 Finance still charges no management fees and is also a good roboadvisor that you can use for your investing needs.
-M1 Finance requires a slight bit more work to understand how to invest, so if you wanted to opt for the absolute easiest investing platform, the 0.24% management fee may make WiseBanyan worth it for you,
+M1 Finance requires a slight bit more work to understand how to invest, so if you wanted to opt for the absolute easiest investing platform, the 0.24% management fee could make still make WiseBanyan worth it for you.

 WiseBanyan’s Investment Philosophy